ThadeoArlo/menusosimple/README.md

 This is made open source so you can modify it anyway you want or put suggestions on the comments issue to report any bug or suggest a feature.

-live demo can be found in my website arlora.co.nf: http://www.reddit.com
+live demo can be found in my website  http://www.arlora.co.nf